BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

-- Get rid of the "Flyweight" spriteComponent in the pool classes?
-    - Doing this causes projectiles/meteors not to show up.

-- Rework SetComponent functions to have constructor arguements
+- Revaluate usage of unique_ptr throughout the whole program - improper use of this can cause memory issues?
+Question whether or not these should be shared_ptr instead.

 - Collision Implementation TO DO:
     - For entities, make it so that the position isn't centered on the sprite anymore.